fbernutz/die-himmelstraeumerin-blog/Content/posts/basic-ipad-support.md

 Most of the work has to be done in the movie detail screen in landscape mode.
 You **shouldn't see a full screen image when navigating to the screen and then have to scroll a few times** to see the information about a movie.

+<figure>
+    <img src="../../images/basic-ipad-support/large-poster.png" alt="Screenshots of the movie detail before and after.
+On the before screenshot, the poster is visible full screen, you have to scroll to see movie information.
+On the after screenshot, the poster is only visible 40% of the screen height and you see some movie information directly underneath." />
+    <figcaption>On the left movie detail with a full screen poster (before) and on the right the poster with some movie information directly underneath (after).</figcaption>
+</figure>

 The screen is the most complex of the app.
-It contains two scroll views which are used to add a parralax effect on the poster when scrolling down.
+It contains two scroll views which are used to add a parallax effect on the poster when scrolling down.

 To prevent seeing a full screen image initially, I added a "Proportional Height" constraint to the poster of 60%.
 This means when the device is in portrait mode, 60% of the screen displays the poster and you can already see 40% of movie information underneath.
 When rotating the device, it's the same logic.
 A user then sees way less of the poster than in portrait mode, but there's always the possibility to tap on the poster to see it full screen anyways.

 It sounds simple to add one constraint but I introduced some new bugs with every release and needed some TestFlight versions until I got everything working correctly on iPad portrait and iPhone landscape. 🙈

-<figure>
-    <img src="../../images/basic-ipad-support/large-poster.png" alt="Screenshots of the movie detail before and after.
-On the before screenshot, the poster is visible full screen, you have to scroll to see movie information.
-On the after screenshot, the poster is only visible 40% of the screen height and you see some movie information directly underneath." />
-    <figcaption>On the left movie detail with a full screen poster (before) and on the right the poster with some movie information directly underneath (after).</figcaption>
-</figure>

 The biggest part of work is done 💪 Yay!